scrapinghub/web-poet/docs/intro/overview.rst

 Overview
 ========

-A good web scraping framework helps you keep your code maintainable by, among other things, enabling and encouraging `separation of concerns`_.
+A good web scraping framework helps to keep your code maintainable by, among other things, enabling and encouraging `separation of concerns`_.

 .. _separation of concerns: https://en.wikipedia.org/wiki/Separation_of_concerns